Employee safety has been and will always be a priority for the poultry industry.

 These efforts are netting tangible results that demonstrates the vast advancements the industry has made in improving employee safety.

-The incidence of occupational injuries and illnesses within the poultry sector’s slaughter and processing workforce has fallen by 84 percent over the last 25 years and continues to decline according to the most recent Injury and Illness Report released by the U.S. Department of Labor.
+The incidence of occupational injuries and illnesses within the poultry sector’s slaughter and processing workforce has fallen 86 percent over the last 25 years and continues to decline according to the most recent Injury and Illness Report released by the U.S. Department of Labor.

-The total recordable poultry processing illness and injury rate for 2018 was 3.5 cases per 100 full-time workers (per year), down from 3.8 in 2017.
-The poultry industry’s rate of 3.5 was below the rate of 5.1 for similar agricultural industries in terms of injuries per 100 full-time workers and lower than the rate of 4.2 for the entire food manufacturing sector, while all of manufacturing was 3.4.
-For further perspective, golf courses and country clubs have a rate of 4.3.
+The total recordable poultry processing illness and injury rate for 2019 was 3.2 cases per 100 full-time workers (per year), down from 3.5 in 2018.
+The poultry industry’s rate of 3.25 was below the rate of 5.1 for similar agricultural industries in terms of injuries per 100 full-time workers and lower than the rate of 4.0 for the entire food manufacturing sector, while all of manufacturing was 3.0.

 While the past 25 years has seen a dramatic decrease in the numbers and rates injury and illnesses occurring in the industry, the poultry industry will continue to seek new and innovative ways to protect our workforce.
 Ongoing efforts to improve the poultry industry’s record in worker safety include: